iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 2 reviews"/>
 </p>

+> The last time the Exposure Notification updated was on March 31, it should update more often.<br> :date: __2021-04-12 05:38:38__

+> I tried the app but have to uninstall and re install every couple of days because it stops working.<br> :date: __2021-04-06 22:46:51__

 > The app is ON but has not done an exposure check since Jan 24.
 Today is Mar 18.<br> :date: __2021-03-19 16:34:13__

 > Good idea, but app stops updating/checking from time to time and won't refresh or reconnect.
 Tried turning bluetooth off/on, restarting phone, but couldn't make it active again.
 Last check was over a month ago.
 Is COVID over?<br> :date: __2021-03-19 01:17:23__